roipeker/flutter_translation_sheet/README.md

       other: You have {{count:int}} new messages
 ```

-All {{variables}} supports this special way to define name, type, format, arguments.
+All `{{variables}}` supports this special way to define name, type, format, arguments.
 Useful when you don't want to use the @meta arb approach.

 The "format" part applies to [NumberFormatter](https://api.flutter.dev/flutter/intl/NumberFormat-class.html) and [DateFormat](https://api.flutter.dev/flutter/intl/DateFormat-class.html) constructors.
 `{{variable:Type:Format(OptionalNamedArguments)}}`

-Selectors (like gender), are also included for the arb generation, although not yet supported on intl for code generation:
+Selectors (like "gender"), are also included for the arb generation, although not yet supported on Flutter's Intl for code generation:
 ```yaml
 roleWelcome:
   selector:role: